smherwig/phoenix-nginx-eval/README.md

 =======================================

-The single-tenant benchmarks evaluate a single caching instance of NGINX, hosting a single site.
+The single-tenant benchmarks evaluate a single caching instance of NGINX, hosting a single site and communicating to the backend [origin server](#origin-server).
 By default, the NGINX instance listens on `*:8443`.

 Linux
 -----